solaranamnesis/ottohahn/full-text-english.md

 "The enstatite without and the bronzite with metallic shimmer on the brachypinacoid cleavage surface can be found in serpentines of Aloysthal in Mähren (Enstatite) and Mont Bresouars in the Vosges, in the lherzolites and olivine rocks, in some olivine gabbros, in Streng's Enstatitfels from Radauthal near Harzburg and in the olivinite bombs of the Dreiser Weiher [Daun area of Germany], as well as in some meteorites; so always in the company of the olivines and altered olivines."

-For those who have command of the book, I provide two illustrations, one of bronzite from Kupferberg (Table I. [Fig.] 1), the other of enstatite from Texas (Table I. [Fig.] 2), which are quite similar to Rosenbuschite.
+For those who have command of the book, I provide two illustrations, one of bronzite from Kupferberg (Table 1, Figure 1), the other of enstatite from Texas (Table 1, Figure 2), which are quite similar to Rosenbuschite.

 As far as olivine is concerned, there is no need for a picture, since the forms of this mineral are completely encompassed with circles.
 Suffice it to say that pure olivine does not show any structure.
 Olivine only shows structure if one wants to call its inclusions or growth sites of the crystal or decomposition phenomena (serpentine formation) structures.
 However, there is certainly no crystal that looks similar to my forms.
 As for the claim that the spheres are glass, it is not even made clear what chemical composition these glass spheres [chondrules] should have compared with enstatite, bronzite, and olivine.
 Apparently, all forms are thrown together and delcared as glass, although enstatite according to Quenstedt (Mineralogy p.
 318) is infusible, according to Naumann-Zirkel p.
 585 it is, at least, difficult to melt.
 It is even claimed that these glass spheres were first created while falling.
 But the effects of fire are found only in the [fusion] crust.
 The [fusion] crust of most meteorites is barely 2 mm in diameter.

 The assertion, that they [chondrules] were glass, countered by the message sent from my thin sections, was the reply of the similarity of the meteoritic form to such glass in the rocks of our Earth.
-So I was referred by [Ferdinand] Zirkel to a spherulite liparite, of which I give (Table I. Fig. 3).
+So I was referred by [Ferdinand] Zirkel to a spherulite liparite, of which I give (Table 1, Figure 3).
 This form should show that my urania is a deception.
 I think the form in the liparite is crystallite formation (probably zeolite).
-Now look at the structures next on Table I, Figures 4, 5, 6!
+Now look at the structures next on Table 1, Figures 4, 5, 6!

 Our researchers, with the exception of Gümbel, speak of the meteorites as volcanic bombs, declaring the rock as identical to the volcanic rocks of the Earth, so counting the meteorite without hesitation with the volcanic rocks.
 The evidence to the contrary is the subject of this book.